UPG, Living Religions, and Comparing Cultures

 A problem with this is that a scholarly consensus is reached that there is a sharp lack of evidence, and so no parallels are considered at all.
 None.

 What we do get, however is a Christian cultural comparison, which is the default by which we claim to know about the Pagan past in lieu of better evidence.
 Our own research brings us face-to-face with this on a regular basis – even with scholars who we respect.
-We personally suggest that Roman or Celtic pagan cultural comparison is at least as good a lens as a Christian one, but is in all probability much better, and encourage you to make your own conclusions as you explore the lore.
+We personally suggest that Roman or Celtic pagan cultural comparison is at least as good a lens as a Christian one, but is in all probability much better.
+We have even found ancient Indian cultural comparisons quite useful.
+Ultimately, we encourage you to make your own conclusions as you explore the lore.

 Do get know the current scholarly lore, and we encourage you to use your own senses and draw your own conclusions.
 Consult the source material and compare.
 They don’t call this the “religion with homework” for nothing!